 Liam Delahunty’s PageLinks bookmarklet (great for list building when doing content promotion/link building).

 BuzzStream’s buzzmarker (to add contacts to our company BuzzStream account)

 Here are the three extensions I can’t live without:

 SEOBook SEO Toolbar: I love the “at a glance” metrics that is shows.
 I can instantly see the PageRank and referring domains from Majestic SEO.
 And with a few more clicks I can see whether the site is listed in DMOZ and check it’s whois info.

 Check My Links: A must-have plugin for all broken link building fanatics out there.
 Faster and more accurate than all the rest.

 MozBar: I love their SERP overlay feature for getting a quick and dirty look at the competition for a particular keyword.

 1. Majestic SEO Backlink Analyser – quickly pull in the MajesticSEO metrics and backlinks of any page.

 2. Ayima Redirect Checker – checking the path of the links on a page can be valuable.
 You can use it in two quick ways when link building.
 Firstly check whether bloggers are sneakily changing your links to pass through 302 redirects and secondly you can use it to point out potential issues on a site to a link prospect.

 3. Check My Links – I like to do a little bit of broken link building within my campaigns.
-Some times I’ll fire across an email to point out the broken link and ask for it to be swapped out for one of my own but most the time I will use the opportunity to start the conversation.
+Sometimes I’ll fire across an email to point out the broken link and ask for it to be swapped out for one of my own, but most of the time I will use the opportunity to start the conversation.